Croup

 How croup spreads

-• Croup is contagious (catching) for four to six days.
+• Croup is contagious (catching) for 4–6 days, until the fever settles.

 • It spreads through the air when people with croup sneeze or cough.